manas2292/GettingCleaningData/README.md

 # File with R code "run_analysis.R" perform 5 following steps:

-1. Merging the training and the test sets to create one data set.
+1.Merging the training and the test sets to create one data set: (Reading files, Reading trainings tables, Reading testing tables, Reading feature vector, Reading activity labels)
-Reading files
-Reading trainings tables
-Reading testing tables
-Reading feature vector
-Reading activity labels
 1.2 Assigning column names
 1.3 Merging all data in one set